How to Apply?

 - To be eligible for regular admission status, applicants must have a minimum 3.0 GPA (last 60 hours of coursework) and a B.A. in English.

 Virginia Tech students should apply in the fall term of the senior year.
 If eligible, English majors may apply for dual status admission during the last semester of their undergraduate coursework.

-Include a scanned copy of your transcripts with your online application, then arrange for an official copy to be sent to both Graduate Admissions and School of Education after you receive an offer of admission.
+Include a scanned copy of your transcripts with your online application, then arrange for an official copy to be sent to graduate admissions after you receive an offer of admission.

 Department Graduate Testing Requirements